Chapter 15 : Choose Wisely

-Albus, the veteran of awkward moments, was the only one who made any attempt to break the silence.
 "You've got friends.
-You've got us," he said, a cheery spring in his shoulders as he made two tiny fist pumps in the air.
+You've got us," Albus said, a cheery spring in his shoulders as he made two tiny fist pumps in the air.
 "Right, Bea?"

 "Yeah," she whispered, looking away at last.
 Her hands, anxious to move, held up the half-filled sack.
-"Albus, why don't we uh — why don't we just — " She gestured to continue sorting out the Bludgers, never finishing the sentence.
+"Albus, why don't we uh—why don't we just—" She gestured to continue sorting the Bludgers, never finishing the sentence.

 It was what people expected of her, anyhow.
 Except for a few hiccups like the contract discussion, her friends didn't complain much.
 That was the perk of expectations; they already knew what was coming.
 Then here was Scorpius.
 He had done such a fine job of meeting her expectations until then.